-H. EARLY RELEASE OR DELAY OR CANCELLATION OF REGULAR WORK DAY
+G. EARLY RELEASE OR DELAY OR CANCELLATION OF REGULAR WORK DAY

 Under most circumstances, legislative offices will be open during regular business hours.
 On rare occasions, due to adverse weather conditions or emergency situations, it may become necessary to delay or cancel the regular work day or close legislative offices early.
-A decision to delay or cancel the regular work day or close legislative offices early rests with the President of the Senate, Speaker of the House and chair of the Legislative Council for their respective employees.
+A decision to delay or cancel the regular work day or close legislative offices early rests with the President of the Senate, Speaker of the House and chair of the Legislative Council.
 The presiding officers and the chair of the Legislative Council may authorize the release of all legislative employees or may require that certain legislative offices open or remain open to the regular close of business at a reduced staffing level.

-The offices of the Clerk of the House and the Secretary of the Senate will be open during regular business hours unless the President of the Senate and the Speaker of the House authorize a change in hours in the event of adverse weather or an emergency situation.
+Legislative offices will be open during regular business hours unless the President of the Senate, the Speaker of the House and the chair of the Legislative Council authorize a change in hours in the event of adverse weather or an emergency situation.
 Unless the Governor issues a proclamation under the Governor's emergency powers that orders the closure or evacuation of state offices, the Governor's decision to close state offices applies only to executive branch employees, not to legislative employees.
 If a public service announcement communicating closure of state offices makes no specific reference to the Legislature, legislative employees are expected to report to work at the regularly scheduled time.